-A company intending to close its financial accounts either within 10 days before or after the end of a year of assessment must submit an application to a SARS branch office for permission to draw up financial accounts to another closing date.
+A company intending to close its financial accounts either within 10 days before or after the end of a year of assessment must submit an application to a SARS branch office for permission to draw up financial accounts to a closing date other than the end of its financial year.

 Section 66(13C) relates only to a situation in which a company obtains approval from the Commissioner to close its accounts on a date other than the last day of its financial year.
-This approval does not result in a change in the company's financial year end.
+This approval does not result in a change in the company's financial year-end and therefore does not change its year of assessment.